sophie-apples/cakelicious/README.md

 * all cake recipes displayed on the homepage for browsing.
 * recipes displayed with card of image, cake name, user and decription.
 A drop down provides the ingredients, equipment and method.
 * For simplicity and intuition, to read the recipe the user does not have to navigate away from the page.

+## issues
+added maxlength and minlength to recipe description input to ensure that page layout stays looking nice

+how to make sure that when the text is displayed from the db it is formatted with paragraphs? how to display recipes created by the session user?